-$^{28}$ The formulation allows to match a leptokurtic idiosyncratic shock distribution for which Bachmann and Bayer (2014) provide empirical support.
+30The formulation allows to match a leptokurtic idiosyncratic shock distribution for which Bachmann and Bayer (2014) provide empirical support.

-&lt;sup>29Davis, Faberman, and Haltiwanger (2013) report that the average daily job-filling rate for nonfarm sectors is 5%, which we convert to monthly frequency as $1 - (1 - 0.05)^{26}$ , where 26 is the average number of working days per month.
-Our empirical analysis of job-filling rate data for Germany and the United Kingdom suggests that the relationship between unemployment rates and job-filling rates is close to linear so that for a symmetric distribution of unemployment rates mean and median job-filling rates are close to each other.
+$^{^{31}}$ Davis, Faberman, and Haltiwanger (2013) report that the average daily job-filling rate for nonfarm sectors is 5%, which we convert to monthly frequency as $1-(1-0.05)^{26}$, where 26 is the average number of working days per month.
+Our empirical analysis of job-filling rate data suggests that the relationship between unemployment rates and job-filling rates is close to linear so that for a symmetric distribution of unemployment rates mean and median job-filling rates are close to each other.
 Robustness analyses showed that results remain largely unaffected when calibrating to other job-filling rates within a reasonable range.